julian-lr/allnighter-v2/README.md

 ### 📋 Description

-AllNighter v2 is a quality assurance (QA) tool designed to identify and locate problematic special characters in HTML content, especially useful for email marketing projects where certain characters can cause rendering issues.
+AllNighter v2 is a quality assurance (QA) tool that was designed to identify and locate problematic special characters in HTML content for email marketing projects. **Note**: Modern email marketing platforms now automatically handle these character encoding issues, making this tool primarily of historical and educational value.

 ### ✨ Features